Roman Shvartsman: Memories of the Holocaust

 In 1941 the whole of Ukraine was occupied by German and Romanian troops.
 In the early days of the outbreak of war Roman's father and older brother went to the front.
 In early July, his mother, with her eight young children, tried to evacuate.
 After two weeks attempts at evacuation, they were forced to return home, because of active offensive fascist troops.

 In late July, early August in Bershad the Germans came.
 And in early September by the decree of the commandant of the German administration, two ghettos were organized in the territory of the city, in one of which was Roman's family.

-In the Bershad ghetto Jews were deported from Bessarabia and nearby areas of the Vinnytsia region.
+In the Bershad ghetto Jews were deported from Bessarabia and nearby areas of the Vinnytsia Oblast.

 The total number of Jews amounted to 25,000 people.
 For the period from June 1941 until March 1944 German and Romanian fascists killed 13,871 Jews.

 During the occupation in 1942, an operation on repair of the bridge across the river Dohno, at the hands of Romanian caretakers one of Roman's older brothers was shot.
 Slightly later this history formed the basis of one of the films of the Israeli film director Boris Maftsir.

 Intolerable living conditions in the ghetto has left its mark for life.

-On March 29, 1944 the city of Bershad was liberated by the Red Army.
+On March 29, 1944, the city of Bershad was liberated by the Red Army.

 In 1945, after the liberation of Europe from the fascist plague, Roman's father was mobilized from Berlin for the war.
-He returned home only in 1946, after the Red Army defeated fascist Japan.
+He returned home only in 1946, after the Red Army defeated Japan.

 Roman's elder brother joined the army and did not return.
 It was only in 1953 that his family received notice of his death, in which it was claimed that he died heroically on the Northern front, defending Leningrad.
 His name is recorded in the "Black Book", a compilation of documents and testimonies of Jewish victims of the Holocaust edited by Vasily Grossman and Ilya Ehrenburg.